 The width and height of the image, in pixels.
 Dreamweaver automatically updates these text boxes with the image’s original dimensions when you insert an image in a page.

 If you set W and H values that do not correspond to the actual width and height of the image, the image is not displayed properly in a browser.
 To restore the original values, click the W and H text box labels, or the Reset image size button that appears to the right of the W and H text boxes.

 You can change these values to scale the display size of this image instance.
 However, the change does not reduce download time, because the browser downloads all the image data before scaling the image.
 To reduce the download time, and to ensure that all the instances of an image appear at the same size, use an image-editing application to scale images.

 Specifies the source file for the image.
 Click the folder icon to browse to the source file, or type the path.

 Specifies a hyperlink for the image.
 Drag the Point-To-File icon to a file in the Files panel.
 Click the folder icon to browse to a document on your site, or manually type the URL.

 Specifies alternative text that appears in place of the image for text-only browsers or for browsers that have been set to download images manually.
 For visually impaired users who use speech synthesizers with text-only browsers, the text is spoken out loud.
 In some browsers, this text also appears when the pointer is over the image.

-Specifies the frame or window in which the linked page should load.
-(This option is not available when the image isn’t linked to another file.)
+Target Specifies the frame or window in which the linked page loads.
+This option is not available when the image is not linked to another file.
 The names of all the frames in the current frameset appear in the Target list.
 You can also choose from the following reserved target names:

-_self loads the linked file into the same frame or window as the link.
-This target is the default, so you usually don’t need to specify it.
+- _self loads the linked file into the same frame or window as the link.
+This target is the default target.
+You do not need to specify this value explicitly.